 In their semifinal against Yugoslavia West Germany had fought themselves back from being 2-0 down to win the match, and their response came only three minutes later when Dieter Muller scored on an excellent volley after a cross from Rainer Bohnhof.

 The Germans now started to work themselves into the match and putting pressure on the Czechoslovaks, who were pressed back.
 In the second half Ivo Viktor in particular rose to the match, making spectacular saves throughout the second half, which moved forward slowly for the Czechoslovaks.
 But the Germans were patient, and in the 89th minutes they were rewarded after a corner kick.
 Bernd Holzenbein rose ahead of Viktor to head the ball into goal and force extra time.
 It thus became noteworthy that every single match in the tournament had gone into extra time.
-Perhaps the Germans had the psychological upper hand as they went into extra time, but the defense of both sides held on as both teams were getting tired.

 For the first time a European Championship final would be decided on penalty kicks.